Kidsnd274/Kidsnd274/README.md

 Hi there! 👋\
-I'm Samuel, an aspiring full-stack developer.
+I'm Samuel, an aspiring developer.
 Thanks for checking out my GitHub!

 ## About Me
 - 🎓 I'm currently an undergraduate at NUS (studying Computer Science)